greg-raven/Uncommon-Sense/_drafts/staging.md

 The function of socialism is to raise suffering to a higher level.
 Norman Mailer

-I have no respect for the passion of equality, which seems to me merely idealizing envy --- I don't disparage envy but I don't accept it as legitimately my master.
-Oliver Wendell Holmes, Jr.

 If there is any principle of the Constitution that more imperatively calls for attachment than any other it is the principle of free thought --- not free thought for those who agree with us but freedom for the thought that we hate.
 Oliver Wendell Holmes, Jr.

 One of the eternal conflicts out of which life is made up is that between the effort of every man to get the most he can for his services, and that of society, disguised under the name of capital, to get his services for the least possible return.
 Oliver Wendell Holmes, Jr.

 The jury has the power to bring a verdict in the teeth of both law and fact.
 Oliver Wendell Holmes, Jr.

-Liberty is often a heavy burden on a man.
-It involves the necessity for perpetual choice which is the kind of labor men have always dreaded.
-Oliver Wendell Holmes, Sr.

 Liberty is often a heavy burden on a man.
 It involves the necessity for perpetual choice which is the kind of labor men have always dreaded.
 Oliver Wendell Holmes, Sr.